 “In any business, there are a number of ways for fraud to occur,” Thomas said.
 “One of the biggest opportunities to prevent fraud, especially by employees, is to implement clear processes and controls across the company.”

 Thomas advised minimizing the amount of exposure and access employees have to information, including internal numbers and customer data.
-You can get this level of information control by delegating access among the entire team rather than giving it all to one person.
+You can get that level of information control by delegating access among the entire team rather than giving it all to one person.
 If only one person is responsible for all of the accounting information, Stalcup said, there won’t be any effective internal controls to prevent fraud.

 “Generally, the best way to prevent fraud is to establish good internal accounting controls,” Stalcup said.
 “That means no one person has the ability to initiate, approve and record a transaction.”